-The hour exams will be during class on Feb 18 and Apr 1.
+The hour exams will be held at 4:10 PM on Mar 1 and Apr 12.
 In order to be considered for a makeup of an hour exam, you must notify the professor in advance with ample documentation.
 If your excuse is deemed acceptable, you will be given a makeup exam at a convenient time.
 The final exam will cover material from the entire semester, with a heavy emphasis on material subsequent to the second hour exam.

 Turn off and put away cell phones.
 No texting during class is allowed.
 Laptops may be used only with prior approval by the professor.

 In addition to the office hours of the professor and TA for this course, there are several ways in which students can receive help.
 Most highly recommended is the drop-in Math Help Center in the basement of Christmas-Saucon.
 Its hours and staff will be posted.
 Also available are the Writing and Math Center in Drown Hall, for which a student must schedule regular appointments, and the peer tutoring services organized through the University Center.

 Accommodations for Students with Disabilities: If you have a disability for which you are or may be requesting accommodations, please contact both your instructor and the Office of Academic Support Services, University Center 212 (610-758-4152) as early as possible in the semester.
 You must have documentation from the Academic Support Services office before accommodations can be granted.

 Lehigh University endorses The Principles of our Equitable Community.
 We expect each member of this class to acknowledge and practice these Principles.
 Respect for each other and for differing viewpoints is a vital component of the learning environment inside and outside the classroom.